ashu20777/Udacity_Data_Engineering/Data_Lake_with_Spark/README.md

 	- Instance type: `m5.xlarge`
 	- Number of instance: `5`
 	- Choose an `EC2 key pair` to connect to master node using SSH (Putty for Windows)
-	- check the `Use AWS Glue Data Catalog for table metadata` option to run Spark using Jupyter notebook
+	- Check the `Use AWS Glue Data Catalog for table metadata` option to run Spark using Jupyter notebook
 * Enable SSH connection to the master node by adding a new inbound rule to the security group: Type: `SSH`, Port:`22` Source: `Custom 0.0.0.0/0`
 * Connect to the Master node EC2 machine using SSH (putty for Windows)
 * Install GIT on master node: `$ sudo yum install make git`